GSA/CFO.gov/_cards/2021-11-26-0560-Personal-Accountability-Entry.md

 competency: Accountability
 competency_group: Personal
 competency_description: Holds self and others accountable for measurable high-quality, timely, and cost-effective results; determines objectives, sets priorities, and delegates work; accepts responsibility for mistakes; complies with established control systems and rules
-level: "7-9"
+level: "Entry&#58; (7-9)"
 behavior_illustrations: Maintains confidentiality of sensitive information by establishing new policies and procedures for handling such information ?
 Delegates work to staff to ensure responsibilities are completed ?
 Meets weekly with team to monitor progress of work plans ?
 Outlines written policies and procedures to ensure consistent adherence by staff ?
 Investigates claims of employee violations and encourages staff to take responsibility for actions ?
 Outlines goals and assesses workgroup progress towards goal achievement ?
 Plans and researches safety issues and contacts agency to ensure safety standards are fully utilized ?
 Distributes workload among staff to ensure staff meet key deliverables ?
 Implements new guidelines and procedures mandated by Congress ?
 Accepts responsibility when missed deadlines affect major project outcome ?
 Develops and implements internal controls for pilot program to manage potential barriers to implementation
 proficiency_level_definition: Applies the competency in the simplest situations ?
 Requires close and extensive guidance ?
 Demonstrates awareness of concepts and processes ?
 Applies the competency in somewhat difficult situations ?
 Requires frequent guidance ?
 Demonstrates familiarity with concepts and processes ?
 Applies the competency in difficult situations ?
 Requires occasional guidance ?
 Demonstrates understanding of concepts and processes
 relevant_courses:
  - 1 Delivering Results Effectively, Carahsoft, <a href="https://www.linkedin.com/learning/delivering-results-effectively">https://www.linkedin.com/learning/delivering-results-effectively</a>
  - 2 290&#58; Management Skills Training, Learning Tree, <a href="https://www.learningtree.com/courses/290/management-skills-training/">https://www.learningtree.com/courses/290/management-skills-training/</a>
  - 3 Goal Setting for Business Impact, Carahsoft, <a href="https://www.linkedin.com/learning/goal-setting-for-business-impact">https://www.linkedin.com/learning/goal-setting-for-business-impact</a>
-filters: Personal-Accountability GS-7-9 series-0560
+filters: Personal-Accountability GS-Entry series-0560
 ---

 <div class="desktop:grid-col-6 margin-y-205">